 Flours: Spelt Flour, Chickpea (Besan) Flour or a Gluten-Free Flour mix work well in this recipe.
 I recommend using half wholewheat flour to white flour for lightness.
 Same goes for Buckwheat Flour - half and half recommended.
 Coconut Flour not recommended in this recipe, and I have yet to test Almond Flour.

-* Chocolate Olive Oil: Use olive oil in the recipe and replace ½ cup of the flour with cocoa powder.
+* Chocolate Olive Oil: Use half olive oil / half other oil in the recipe and replace ½ cup of the flour with cocoa powder.

 * Chocolate Chip: Add in 1 cup (175g) of chocolate chips or chunks to the batter, just before baking.